 It reminds you of those little things: What you write in a planner is not limited to ‘serious’ happenings in your life.
 Things as little as when to change your toothbrush, a reminder to drink more water or a reminder to catch your favourite show.
 You might not remember these things because you have projects or things that are more serious happening but they are also important.
 A planner will help you with that.

 It can serve as a keeper of memories: At the end of every month, I have a memory page where I write/design (I suck at this) things/people/places that added a spark to my month.
 It could be a movie, blog, a video clip, anything that made the month memorable.
 I sometimes create the page beforehand and record these memories even before the end of the month.
 There are times we begin to feel like we are not having fun or doing something interesting, looking back at this page, helps me remember, it makes me smile and happy.
 This might not be the one of the most convincing reasons to have a planner especially if you have a journal already but having a monthly memory page is a beautiful and thoughtful thing to incorporate in your life.

-You could get a planner, DIY with a notepad or use digital planners or apps like Trello.
-I have used a planner and DIY notepad in the past but never gone digital with planning.
-Stick with anyone that works for you and remember that, even if you set these goals and daily plan, you have to put in THE WORK.
+You could get a planner, DIY with a notepad or use digital planners or apps like Trello, Google Calendar.
+I currently use a traditional planner and Google Calendar.
+Stick to anyone that works for you and remember that, even if you set these goals and plan daily, you have to put in THE WORK.